 1998 was a big year for traditional and power metal.
 Many of the artists in that year's top 10 fall into those genres.
 There were a couple more extreme acts that made the list as well, such as Death.
-Here are my choices for the best heavy metal CDs released in 1998.
+Here are our choices for the best heavy metal albums released in 1998.

 The Chemical Wedding was Bruce Dickinson's last solo album before rejoining Iron Maiden, (he released another while a band member in 2005) and also his best.
 Dickinson has one of the great voices in metal, and that combined with excellent songwriting and outstanding guitar work from Roy Z and Adrian Smith made this CD so good.
 From uptempo anthems to mid-tempo groovers to power ballads, there's not a bit of filler.

 For the second time in the '90s the German band Blind Guardian cracks my year end top 10 list.
 Nightfall In Middle Earth is a concept album based on the writings of J.R.R.
 Tolkien.
 It's a power metal tour de force with epic compositions.
 The interludes between songs have been polarizing, but they help tie the concept together.
 The combination of electric and acoustic guitars, other unusual instruments and the use of harmonies makes this an album that stands out above the power metal masses.

 My Arms, Your Hearse was Opeth's third album, and their second appearance on my year end lists.
 It's a concept album, and also heavier and more aggressive than Opeth's first two albums.
 The songs are long and complex with many tempo and intensity changes.
 "April Ethereal" is a highlight, but the whole album is packed with memorable songs.